fairDataSociety/fairdrive-desktop-app/docs/index.md

 - After you login you should see all you pods, if you do not have one hit "ctrl/cmd + N" to create a new pod
 - Click on the checkbox on the left of your pod name.
 The pod should mount in your user space
 - Click on the folder icon on the right side of the pod name to open it in your file manager
-- CONGRATULATIOS !! you have successfully mounted your fairdrive pod in your user space
+- CONGRATULATIONS !! you have successfully mounted your fairdrive pod in your user space

 #### Which is better, local light node, a full node on raspberry, or gateway?